DerDangla/backup-and-restore-RAVL/README.md

 This is a simple backup and restore script that detects ghost files and restore it to original state

 # Pre-requisites
-1. Ensure that coreutils (for checksum) and rsync is install in your configured location
+1. Ensure that coreutils (for checksum) and rsync are installed in your configured location
 2. ssh keys are setup between servers

 # How to use